matter-labs/zksync-era/docs/src/specs/zk_chains/shared_bridge.md

 }
 ```

-- The `requestL2TransactionTwoBridges` function should be used most of the time when bridging to a chain ( the exeption
+- The `requestL2TransactionTwoBridges` function should be used most of the time when bridging to a chain ( the exception
   is when the user bridges directly to a contract on the L2, without using a bridge contract on L1).
 The logic of it is
   the following: